Spray Foam Insulation vs. Fiberglass: Efficiency Compared

 Environmentally Friendly

-Made from recyclable materials with over 30% recycled components, fiberglass insulation is an eco-friendly option.
+Insulating your home with fiberglass BATTs is eco-friendly as it's made with over 30% recycled components.
 It promotes indoor air quality by inhibiting mold and mildew, creating a healthier living environment.
 It enhances a home's energy efficiency by creating air pockets that prevent heat and cold transfer, reducing heating and cooling costs.

 Drawbacks